PKua007/rampack/doc/initial-arrangement.md

 LATTICE REQUIREMENTS: none

-With 1/2 probability, it rotates each particle by 180 degrees around its secondary axis, flipping in turn around half of the particles in the system.
+With 1/2 probability, it rotates each particle by 180 degrees around its [secondary axis](shapes.md#shape-axes), attached at the [geometric center](shapes.md#geometric-center), flipping in turn around half of the particles in the system.
 It uses RNG seeded with Integer `seed`.
 If lattice was normalized prior to using this transformer, it is renormalized again (normalization may be lost when the geometric origin of the particle is not `[0, 0, 0]`, which is never the case for built-in shapes).

 ### Class `layer_rotate`